 Note: Though most VirtuCache deployments use in-host SSDs as caching media, we can also use in-host RAM either exclusively or in addition to in-host SSDs.
 However since RAM is itself a constrained resource on the host and it is 4x the price/performance of SSDs for random IO, we recommend that our customers’ use RAM only if they have spare RAM on the host.

-All references to SSDs in the below section apply to caching to DRAM as well.
+All references to in-VMware host SSDs in the below section apply to caching to in-VMware host DRAM, and the newer in-VMware host persistent memory as well.

-All writes from VMs on the Host are written to the local SSD without synchronously writing to the backend storage appliance.
-By writing to the in-server SSD, writes are substantially accelerated, however the fact that we are not synchronously committing the writes to the backend storage appliance introduces the risk of data loss / corruption in case the local Host or SSD were to fail.
-To guard against this possibility, VirtuCache protects the local cache by replicating / mirroring the writes across Hosts in a VMware cluster.
+All writes from VMs on the host are written to the local SSD without synchronously writing to the backend storage appliance.
+By writing to the in-server SSD, writes are substantially accelerated, however the fact that we are not synchronously committing the writes to the backend storage appliance introduces the risk of data loss in case the local host or SSD were to fail.
+To guard against this possibility, VirtuCache protects the local cache by replicating / mirroring the writes across hosts in a VMware cluster.

 Syncing ‘Dirty’ Writes to backend storage

-One of the main benefits of clustering SSDs across VMware Hosts is being able to mirror the cache across VMware Hosts in a distributed fashion.
+One of the main benefits of clustering SSDs across VMware hosts is being able to mirror the cache across VMware hosts in a distributed fashion.
 The administrator specifies the number (0, 1, or 2) of copies of cache that need to be kept for each local cache in the cluster.
-The number of copies indicates the maximum number of node failures that can be sustained before there is data loss in the cluster.
-If a customer chooses to keep, say, 2 copies of cache for each local Host based cache, VirtuCache automatically replicates the dirty writes across two SSDs on two other VMware Hosts in the same cluster.
+The number of copies indicates the maximum number of host failures that can be sustained before there is data loss in the cluster.
+In our most popular configurations, customers choose to keep one copy of write cache (called replica in VirtuCache) for each local host write cache, in which case, VirtuCache automatically replicates the dirty writes to one more SSD on one more VMware host in the same VMware cluster.
 We default to using the vMotion network for such replication.
 However a separate network can be configured as well.
 Reads are not replicated since the backend storage appliance is always consistent as far as reads go.
-In the event of a Host or SSD failure, VirtuCache syncs the backup copy of the dirty write cache from another Host to the backend storage appliance.
+In the event of a host or SSD failure, VirtuCache syncs the backup copy of the write cache from another host to the backend storage appliance.